Wetlands and Deepwater Habitats on Water Areas and Non-Federal Land

 the United States, officially adopted by the U.S. Fish and Wildlife Service (FWS) used to develop

-Service and others.
-The five major systems are Estuarine, Lacustrine, Marine, Palustrine, and Riverine.
+wetland data bases.
+The five major systems are Estuarine, Lacustrine, Marine, Palustrine, and Riverine

 - Palustrine Wetland.
 Wetlands occurring in the Palustrine System, one of five

-systems in the classification of wetlands and deepwater habitats (see Wetlands, Cowardin et al. 1979).
+systems in the classification of wetlands and deepwater habitats (Cowardin et al. 1979).

 Palustrine wetlands include all nontidal wetlands dominated by trees, shrubs, persistent emergent plants,